 Strengthening the Health Care Workforce

-- 8 health care providers have been placed in Labette County since 2003 through the Kansas Recruitment Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.
+- 10 health care providers have been placed in Labette County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 100 enrollments in KU Medical Center continuing education courses and conferences by Labette County health care professionals in FY14.

 Researching to Improve Health